awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-configuration-for-debugging.md

 ------

 Where you configure the following parameters:
-+ `profiler_config` parameter – Configure Debugger to collect system metrics and framework metrics from your training job and save into your secured S3 bucket URI or local machine\.
-To learn how to configure the `profiler_config` parameter, see [Configure Debugger Monitoring Hardware System Resource Utilization](debugger-configure-system-monitoring.md) and [Configure Debugger Framework Profiling](debugger-configure-framework-profiling.md)\.
 + `debugger_hook_config` parameter – Configure Debugger to collect output tensors from your training job and save into your secured S3 bucket URI or local machine\.
 To learn how to configure the `debugger_hook_config` parameter, see [Configure Debugger Hook to Save Tensors](debugger-configure-hook.md)\.
 + `rules` parameter – Configure this parameter to enable Debugger built\-in rules that you want to run in parallel\.
 The rules automatically analyze your training job and find training issues\.
 The ProfilerReport rule saves the Debugger profiling reports in your secured S3 bucket URI\.
 To learn how to configure the `rules` parameter, see [Configure Debugger Built\-in Rules](use-debugger-built-in-rules.md)\.